 If you are attending the National Postage Stamp and Coin Show, parking at the Hilton Mississauga is free while at the show.
 The Hilton will be placing a notice on its parking meters listing the shows and events – including our own – that are exempt from having to pay parking.
 Instead of paying the meters, attendees of our show are asked to sign in with their license plate number on a sheet of paper at the show admission desk.
 Do not pay the fee at the hotel’s automated parking meters.
 There are no refunds from the hotel or show organizers.

-TWO SEMINARS, YOUTH PROGRAM
+THREE SEMINARS, YOUTH PROGRAM

 2019 FALL SHOW